Course Date: 4 March 2021, 08:45 - 16:30 & 9 March 2021, 08:45 - 9 April 2021, 16:30

 - Demonstrate an understanding of professional issues in the Travel consultation.

 Cathy O’Malley RGN FFTM RCPS(Glasg) is a Travel Health Nurse Specialist with 14 years clinical experience in a travel clinic.
 She has a Travel medicine diploma and is a Fellow of the Faculty of Travel Medicine at the Royal College of Physicians & Surgeons Glasgow.
-She is the co-author of the RCPSG's e-learning module of FGM and the Travel Consultation.
-She is passionate about travel medicine and passing her knowledge on to others.
+She is an experienced trainer and is passionate about travel medicine and passing her knowledge on to others.